Skip to content

 For Indian enterprises, the AI contract management requirement has dimensions that global platforms do not always address adequately.

 The DPDP Act creates specific obligations around Data Processing Agreements.
 As the enforcement window for the DPDP Act approaches, enterprises need CLM platforms that support DPDP-compliant DPA templates, breach notification workflows, and data processing obligation tracking.
-This is an India-specific requirement that most global CLM tools have addressed only partially.
+Most global CLM tools have addressed this India-specific requirement only partially.

 India’s multilingual contract environment also creates extraction challenges.
-Contracts in regional languages, bilingual agreements, and contracts with Hindi-language schedules require AI models trained on Indian language data, not just English-language capabilities.
+Contracts in regional languages, bilingual agreements, and contracts with Hindi-language schedules need AI models trained on Indian language data, not just English-language capabilities.

 Legistify’s contract management platform is built for the Indian legal environment, with support for Indian regulatory frameworks, stamp duty compliance, and the specific contract types that enterprise legal teams in India manage most frequently.